Updated: Oct 13, 2022

 Driving for dollars is a solid strategy for finding off-market real estate deals that can be used by both beginners and experienced investors alike.

-Like with most deal finding strategies, it has its pros and its cons.
+Like most deal finding strategies, it has its pros and its cons.

 Here's what makes driving for dollars an attractive strategy: